 ECSS-E-ST-20-07_0080096

-Power leads that are bundled, as part of an interconnecting cable in the actual installation, shall be configured in the same fashion for the 2 m exposed length and then shall be separated from the bundle and routed to the LISNs.
+Power leads that are bundled, as part of an interconnecting cable in the actual installation, shall be configured in the same fashion for the 2 m exposed length and then be separated from the bundle and routed to the LISNs.

 ECSS-E-ST-20-07_0080097

-After the 2 m exposed length, the power leads shall be terminated at the LISNs in such a manner that the total length of power lead from the EUT electrical connector to the LISNs shall not exceed 2,5 m.
+After the 2 m exposed length, the power leads shall be terminated at the LISNs in such a manner that the total length of power lead from the EUT electrical connector to the LISNs does not exceed 2,5 m.

 ECSS-E-ST-20-07_0080098